isabella232/campaign-learn.en/help/control-panel-tutorials/instance-settings/allowlist-ip-address.md

 ---
-title: Add IP addresses to allowlists
+title: Allow list IP addresses
-seo-title: Add IP addresses to allowlists
-description: Learn how to add an IP range to Campaign Classic instances' allowlists and how to remove them from the allowlist using the control panel.
+description: Learn how to add an IP range to Campaign instances' allowlists and how to remove them from the allowlist using the control panel.
 seo-description: The video below explains how to set up new connections to your instances by allow listing IP addresses ranges.
 feature: Control Panel
 kt: 8515